 Determine applicable upper and lower bounds for the range of all variables and use language mechanisms or static analysis to determine that values are confined to the proper range.

-Analyze the software using static analysis looking for unexpected consequences of arithmetic operations.
+Analyze the software using static analysis to identify unexpected consequences of arithmetic operations.

 6.15.6 Implications for language design and evolution